I would like to leave a gift in my will so that future generations can enjoy the ballet as much as I have, in the best

 Or you can fill in a pledge form (PDF) to let us know of your intentions.

 The Royal Opera House encourages everyone who plans to make a gift in their will to let us know of their intentions; this enables us to make you an honorary Baton Associate, and gives us the opportunity to thank and recognize your support during your lifetime.

-To speak to someone confidentially about leaving a legacy to the ROH, or to arrange a visit or backstage tour to talk about how such donations support our work both on stage and behind the scenes, please contact Marina Jones or telephone 020 7212 9784.
+To speak to someone confidentially about leaving a legacy to the ROH, or to arrange a visit or backstage tour to talk about how such donations support our work both on stage and behind the scenes, please contact Marina Jones or telephone 020 7212 9369.